Frequently Asked Questions (FAQ)

 How do I power my MediaLight?

 All MediaLight products can be powered by USB 3.0, making it easy to connect and power via your TV, display or computer.
-The MediaLight Single and MediaLight Quad also include an AC adaptor with Australian plugs.
+We also carry a power adaptor should you want to connect to a power outlet instead.

 How do I mount my MediaLight?